This is a diagram of a typical structure within an asset management plan and these ones I’ve lifted out.

 And again, Risk management.
 Your processes and practices or how you’re actually managing and what systems and processes you’ve got in place to do that.

-Financial Projections – bearing in mind this is a forecast as asset management plans are a stocktake of existing information and a forward forecast of future.
+Financial Projections – bearing in mind this is a forecast as asset management plans is a stocktake of existing information and a forward forecast of future.

 And then Appendixes.
 And generally, Appendices you would put detailed asset information and maybe detailed risk information and that sort of stuff there.